n0t0/py-regiment/exercises/Strings_Problems.md

 ```
 A step size of -1 goes through the word backwards, so the slice [::-1] generates a reversed string.

-Use this idiom to write a one-line version of is_palindrome from Exercise 6.
+Use this idiom to write a one-line version of is_palindrome from Math_Problems --Exercise 5.

 ### Exercise 9
 The following functions are all intended to check whether a string contains any lowercase letters, but at least some of them are wrong.
 For each function, describe what the function actually does (assuming that the parameter is a string).